osic/ref-impl/documents/osic-deploy.rst

       hostname,mac-address,host-ip,host-netmask,host-gateway,dns,pxe-interface,cobbler-profile

-If you will be deploying OpenStack-Ansible installation, we recommend ordering the CSV file as controller, logging, compute, cinder, and swift.
+If you will be deploying OpenStack, we recommend ordering the CSV file as controller, logging, compute, cinder, and swift.
 For example: